There’s snow on the steeple and frost on the ground,

 In the evening, there’s TV and Morecambe and Wise,

 And the radio plays carols and speeches and such,

 It’s all grown-up talk; I don’t understand much.

-She’s up in Blackburn, with grandad on his throne.
+She’s up in Blackburn, with Grandad on his throne.

 A taciturn man, he never says much,

-Puffing his pipe and speaking double Dutch.
+Puffing his pipe and talking double Dutch.

-And then father says, ‘Now, it’s time for bed!’
+And then Father says, ‘Now, it’s time for bed!’